-Elective NCS-416 Security Governance and Compliance (3 CR)
+Elective ISET4003 Security Governance and Compliance (3 CR)

 This course provides a detailed knowledge of IT Governance principles and procedures, and the basic concepts of the ISO 27001 / ISO 27002 standard.
 The student possesses thorough knowledge about the overall process for establishment and maintenance of an Information Security Management Systems (ISMS).
-The student possesses detailed knowledge about the role of policies, standards and guidelines for controls and is capable of applying his/her knowledge in case studies Lecture: 2 hrs/week; tutorial: 2 hrs/week; Lab: 2 hrs/week
+The student will possess detailed knowledge about the role of policies, standards and guidelines for controls and will be capable of applying his/her knowledge in case studies.